 Figure out what you can buy.
 Use an online calculator like the one at Zillow.com to estimate how much house you can afford based on your income, savings, and debts.
 That’ll help you research homes and drill down on costs.

 Forecast future bills.
 With an idea of how big a house you can buy, you can do a more detailed budget.
 Scan listings for property taxes on homes you like.
 Get a homeowners insurance quote at Insweb.com.
 Call local utility companies for the typical bills.
 And tack on 1% of the home’s value for yearly maintenance.

 Pick your loan.
 Fixed mortgage rates, now 4.4%, may edge up to 5% this year, forecasts HSH.com.
 If you are confident this is a starter home, you can save with a 7/1 adjustable-rate loan, now 3.5%.
 The risk: You end up staying longer than seven years and rates rise sharply.
 Most — 92% of mortgage borrowers — opt for fixed-rate loans.

 Prove you’re a serious shopper.
 Based on your income and credit, a bank will give you a mortgage pre-approval.
 “It’s the No. 1 thing you want in your back pocket when you go shopping,” says Svenja Gudell, an economist with Zillow.

 Even better in a hot market: Pay a few hundred to go through underwriting upfront.

 Find a guide.
 Look for a realtor who has worked in the neighborhood where you hope to live.
 And in a tight market like today’s, ask candidates what their strategies are for unearthing listings and handling potential bidding wars.

-Read the original article by Karen Cheney of Money Magazine.
+Read the original article by

 If you’re looking to move to or sell your property in this great city, contact The Barach Group today!!